 - There’s something new to be learnt in everything!
 I have discovered that most men love the chance to be gallant – enthusiastically volunteering to carry my 18 kg collapsible wheelchair up flights of stairs and in other awkward situations.
 Men need more opportunities to be of service, to show their strength and their generosity in respectful ways.
 Happy to lend my wheelchair to anyone who like to test this theory.

 - Our connections with others are vital and surprising.
 I didn’t realise how well loved I could be until I spent 4 months in hospital.
 Friends offered remarkable support and encouragement.
 I think I ate 3 hospital meals in all that time because friends brought delicious alternatives.
 Thankfully, otherwise I would have starved!

 - Let’s not dismiss the difficult, the dark emotions in our rush to be positive and optimistic.
-There is a important place for the ongoing struggle, that needs to be honoured and sometimes needs to be seen.
+There is a important place for the ongoing struggle, that needs to be honored and sometimes needs to be seen.
 We should not hide our vulnerabilities with defensiveness.